Clinical Research in General Practice

-Please see our most up to date trials, If you feel you are eligible please do get in touch!
+Please see our most up to date trials below, if you feel you are eligible please do get in touch!

 PRINCIPLE is an Urgent Public Health clinical trial investigating treatments for people aged over 18, with COVID-19 symptoms.